 Risks

-- It is more difficult to reuse raw data for new cases.
+- Raw data is harder to reuse for new use cases.

 - Changing business logic often requires reprocessing the upstream layer.